Love writing? Become a QS Student Ambassador and share your business school experiences with students around the world

 Articles should be fun, engaging and based on your own personal experiences or areas of interest.

 Whatever you write is ultimately down to you.
-After your application to be a QS Student Ambassador has been approved, you'll have the chance to discuss ideas with one of our editorial team.
+After your application to be a QS Student Writer has been approved, you'll have the chance to discuss ideas with one of our editorial team.
 Feel free to pitch anything you think would be interesting for our student audience.

 After you have agreed an idea with our team, you're free to start writing.
 There are no deadlines or firm commitments - just send us your article once it's finished.